-- (1) The AFSA may, by notice in writing, require an Authorised Person, Approved Individual, Designated Individual or other Employee of an Authorised Person to: - (a) give, or procure the giving of, such specified information; or - (b) produce, or procure the production of, such specified documents;

-to the AFSA as the AFSA considers necessary or desirable to meet the objectives of the AFSA.

-- (2) The AFSA may require an Authorised Person to allow the AFSA to enter its premises during normal business hours or at any other time as may be agreed for the purpose of inspecting and copying information or documents stored in any form on such premises, as it considers necessary or desirable to meet the Regulatory Objectives of the AFSA. - (3) The AFSA may exercise its powers under this section 96 in respect of any information, documents or premises wherever they may be located in the Republic of Kazakhstan. - (4) Information given or a document produced as a result of the exercise by the AFSA of powers under this section is admissible in evidence in any proceedings, provided that any such information or document also complies with any requirements relating to the admissibility of evidence in such proceedings.
+- (1) The AFSA may, by notice in writing, require an Authorised Person, Ancillary Service Provider, Approved Individual, Designated Individual or any Director, Employee or representative of an Authorised Person or Ancillary Service Provider to: - (a) give, or procure the giving of, such specified information; or - (b) produce, or procure the production of, such specified documents; - to the AFSA as the AFSA considers necessary or desirable to meet the Regulatory Objectives. - (2) The AFSA may require an Authorised Person or Ancillary Service Provider to allow the AFSA to enter its premises during normal business hours or at any other time as may be agreed for the purpose of inspecting and copying information or documents stored in any form on such premises, as it considers necessary or desirable to meet the Regulatory Objectives. - (3) The AFSA may exercise its powers under this section 96 in respect of any information, documents or premises wherever they may be located in the Republic of Kazakhstan. - (4) Information given or a document produced as a result of the exercise by the AFSA of powers under this section is admissible in evidence in any proceedings, provided that any such information or document also complies with any requirements relating to the admissibility of evidence in such proceedings.